Variable Selection with ABC Bayesian Forests: ABC for Variable Selection

 \subsection{ABC Bayesian Forests}

-By sampling directly from uninformative priors over tree ensembles $\pi(f_{\mE,\B},\sigma^2\C\mS)$, the acceptance rate of the naive ABC can be prohibitively small where huge reference tables would be required to obtain only a few approximate samples from the posterior.
+By sampling directly from noninformative priors over tree ensembles $\pi(f_{\mE,\B},\sigma^2\C\mS)$, the acceptance rate of the naive ABC can be prohibitively small where huge reference tables would be required to obtain only a few approximate samples from the posterior.

 To address this problem, we suggest a sample-splitting approach to come up with draws that are less likely to be rejected by the ABC method.
 At each ABC iteration, we first draw a random subsample $\mI\subset\{1,\dots,n\}$ of size $|\mI|=s$ with no replacement.
-Then we split the observed data $\Y^{(n)}$ into two groups, denoted with $\Y^{(n)}_{\mI}$ and $\Y^{(n)}_{\mI^c}$, and rewrite the marginal likelihood \eqref{marginal_lik} in a conditional form { } where
+Then we split the observed data $\Y^{(n)}$ into two groups, denoted with $\Y^{(n)}_{\mI}$ and $\Y^{(n)}_{\mI^c}$, and instead of \eqref{marginal_lik} we consider the marginal likelihood conditionally on $\Y^{(n)}_{\mI}$ { } where

 This simple decomposition unfolds new directions for ABC sampling based on data splitting.
 Instead of using all observations $\Y^{obs}$ to accept/reject each draw, we set aside a random subset of data $\Y^{obs}_{\mI^c}$ for ABC rejection and use $\Y^{obs}_{\mI}$ to ``train the prior".
 The key observation is that the samples from the prior $\pi_{\mI}(f_{\mE,\B},\sigma^2\C\mS)$, i.e. the {\sl posterior} $\pi(f_{\mE,\B},\sigma^2\C\Y^{(n)}_{\mI},\mS)$, will have seen a part of the data and will produce more realistic guesses of $f_0$.
 Such guesses are more likely to yield pseudo-data that match $\Y^{obs}_{\mI^c}$ more closely, thereby increasing the acceptance rate of ABC sampling.
 Note that the acceptance step is based solely on the left-out sample $\Y^{obs}_{\mI^c_m}$, not the entire data. {Similarly as the naive ABC outlined in the previous section, we first sample the subset $\mS$ from the prior $\pi(\mS)$ and then obtain draws from the conditional marginal likelihood under an updated prior $\pi_{\mI}(f_{\mE,\B},\sigma^2\C\mS)$.
 This corresponds to an ABC strategy for sampling from $\pi(\mS\C \Y^{(n)}_{\mI^c})$ under the priors \eqref{prior:S_orig} and \eqref{marglik2}.
-As will be seen later, this conditional posterior is effective for assessing variable importance.
-Moreover, if $\pi(\mS)$ is close to $\pi(\mS\C \Y^{(n)}_{\mI})$ (when the training set is small relative to the ABC rejection set), this ABC will produce approximate samples from the original target $\pi(\mS\C\Y^{(n)})$.}
+As will be seen later, this posterior is effective for assessing variable importance.
+Moreover, if $\pi(\mS)$ is a good proxy for $\pi(\mS\C \Y^{(n)}_{\mI})$ (when the training set is small relative to the ABC rejection set), this ABC will produce approximate samples from the original target $\pi(\mS\C\Y^{(n)})$.}